vega-2135/vint-age/README.md

 - The current rating of the product,
 - A text providing more information about the product,
 - A quantity box where users can specify the number of items they wish to purchase,
-- Buttons to keep shopping, add to bag, and add to wishlist.
+- And buttons to keep shopping, add to bag, and add to wishlist.

 Upon clicking the "Add To Bag" button, a message pops out informing the user that the product has been added to the shopping bag.